sschneeberg/pdr-backend/README.md

 -   DELETE /api/company (Private) -- delete company user belongs to and all it's users (admin only)
 -   DELETE /api/user/:id (Private) where id is user id -- delete user account
--   DELETE /api/tickets/:id/comments (Private) where id is comment id-- deletes comment by id
+-   DELETE /api/tickets/:id/comments (Private) where id is comment id-- deletes comment by id (admin only)

 ```js
 const roleSchema = new Schema({